midl-dev/midl-website.github.io/_posts/2020-11-17-eth-2-key-management.md

 * the withdrawal key or "seed" consists of 12 english words and it should be stored offline, written down on paper,
 * the validation key, necessary to stake and participate in consensus.

+## Withdrawal key
-When you are using the [Ethereum 2.0 staking service from MIDL.dev](/ethereum), cryptographic signature of the validation messages works as follows.

-The withdrawal key or "seed" remains yours and yours alone.
-This key will allow you to withdraw your Eth2 funds once transfers are enabled.
+When using the Ethereum 2.0 staking service from MIDL.dev, the withdrawal key or “seed” remains yours and yours alone.
+Withdrawal key will allow you to withdraw or transfer your Eth2 funds once transfers are enabled.
 As a non-custodial staking provider, we do not need this key and will never ask you for it.

-As for the validation key, there are two solutions, and it is up to you on with which you feel comfortable.
+## Validation key

+Validation key is required to participate in the network validation activities.
+This key does not have access to withdraw or transfer your funds.

+There are two solutions to manage validation key.
+You can choose the one you are most comfortable with.

-## Validation key handoff
+## Solution 1 - Validation key handoff

 This is the simplest solution, suitable for validators who want peace of mind and a fully managed solution.